tomli380576/algorithm-notes/Graph Traversal/the-only-graph-algo.md

 	while bag is not empty:
 		u = bag.popFirst()
-		if u is not VISITED:
+		if u is not SEEN:
 			process(u)
-			mark u as VISITED
+			mark u as SEEN
 			for each adjacent vertex v:
 				bag.put(v)
 ```